-Amber-Simone, ECT D&T (Textiles) Teacher
+Amber-Simone, Teacher of Design & Technology (Textiles)

 Nower Hill High School was one of the first schools I applied to during my teacher training year as I felt that the school's ethos really resonated with me.
 Before starting my role I was given a thorough introduction to the school which allowed me to start in September feeling settled and well equipped with all of the information I needed.
 From day one, the staff both in and outside of my department have been friendly and supportive, always having a moment to spare for any queries I had.
-This has made me feel very welcomed as an ECT as I know that the staff at NHHS want to help me to develop my teaching practice further, constantly helping me in becoming the best version of myself.
+This made me feel very welcomed as an ECT as I knew that the staff at NHHS wanted to help me to develop my teaching practice further, constantly helping me in becoming the best version of myself.